matt-major-zz/do-wrapper/README.md

 ```

 ## Usage
+All you need to get started is your API key.
+This can be retrieved from the Digital Ocean console.

+By default the v2 API returns 25 results and paginates the rest.
+In order to allow you control over this, you can set the size of the results to be returned.
+If you fail to provide this ```do-wrapper``` will default to 50 results.

 ```
-//Import
-var DigitalOcean = require('do-wrapper');
+var DigitalOcean = require('do-wrapper'),

-//Add your Digital Ocean API Access Token var key = 'xxxxx';
+    key = 'xxxxx',
+    size = xx,

-//Create a new instance with your Access Token var api = new DigitalOcean(key);
+	api = new DigitalOcean(key, size);
 ```

 **Example - Return all Droplets**